 Usually when bad things happen in the library it's your fault, not the library's.
 In this case, the problem is that main passed a bad argument to atoi.
 There are two ways to find out what the bad argument is: look at atoi's stack frame, or print the argument.
 Figure out how to look at atoi's stack frame.
-Can you see the value that was passed?
+Can you see what argument was passed to atoi?

+- 4. Existing breakpoint at main; after the program terminates.
 The lack of information is sometimes caused by compiler optimizations, other times by minor debugger issues.
 In either case it's a nuisance.
 Rerun the program by typing "r" and let it stop at the breakpoint.
 Note that in step 2, atoi was called with the argument "argv[1]".
 You can find out the value that was passed to atoi with the command "print argv[1]".
-What is printed?
+What is printed? - 5.
+Existing breakpoint at main; after the program terminates.

 If you took CS 70, you will recognize that number as the value of a NULL pointer.
 Like many library functions, atoi doesn't like NULL pointers.
 Rerun the program with an argument of 5 by typing "r 5".
-Continue from the breakpoint.
+When it reaches the breakpoint, continue (type "c").
 What does the program print?